Pre-trained Gaussian Processes for Bayesian Optimization: Experiments

 Our method \hyperbo has several variants including using different acquisition functions and different objectives.
-In \S\ref{sec:exp}, unless otherwise mentioned, we used a thresholded probability of improvement (PI) as the acquisition function\footnote{We empirically evaluated a variety of acquisition functions, but found PI thresholded at 0.1 to be surprisingly effective.
-Because we model the observations as log error rate, this actually trades off exploration and exploitation - i.e. with larger error rates this seeks relatively more substantial improvements than with small error rates.
-The list of 5 different acquisition functions we tested is as follows: PI with 0.1 threshold, expected improvement and UCB with 2, 3, 4 coefficients.
-More results can be found in Appendix~\ref{app:exp-acfun}.}.
-We set PI in line~\ref{alg:strategy} of Alg.~\ref{alg:hyperbo} as $\alpha\left(x ; \GP(\hat \mu, \hat k \mid D_f ) \right) = \frac{\hat\mu_{D_f}(x) - \max_t(y_t + 0.1)}{\hat \sigma_{D_f}(x)}$. \begin{itemize} \item H* NLL: HyperBO with PI as the acquisition function and negative log marginal likelihood as the objective function. \item H* KL: HyperBO with PI as the acquisition function and KL divergence on matching datapoints as the objective function. \end{itemize} These two settings of HyperBO are relatively representative of the performance of variants of HyperBO.
-We provide more comparisons over acquisition functions and other objective functions in Appendix~\ref{app:exp}.
+In our experiments, unless otherwise mentioned, we used a thresholded probability of improvement (PI) as the acquisition function.
+We set PI\footnote{The reason of using $\max_{\tau\in[t-1]} y_\tau + 0.1$ was to approximate the max-value of the function as suggested by~\cite{wang2017maxvalue}, and we found it to be effective across compared \hyperbo variants.
+Because the observations are (log) error rates, this acquisition function trades off exploration and exploitation - i.e., with larger error rates this seeks relatively more substantial improvements than with small error rates.
+We also tested other acquisition functions and the results can be found in \S\ref{app:exp-acfun}.} in line~\ref{alg:strategy} of Algorithm~\ref{alg:hyperbo} as